Designing Inputs

 “I don’t know what context the AI needs.”

 Apply the expert test: What would you tell a smart new hire to complete this task?
-Start there.
-When output misses the mark, the gap often reveals what was missing.
-Input design is iterative—each run teaches you what to include next time.
+Start there—and if you can’t articulate what you know, that’s the Decompile Drill’s job.
+Input design is iterative; each run teaches you what to include next time.

 “This feels like extra work.”